Sliding Window Algorithm Code Template

 };

-In this problem, we move
+In this problem, you move

 left